-- Task lighting – lights to help you see tasks better such as under-cabinet lights, desk lamps, reading lamps, etc.
+- Task lighting – lights to help you see tasks better such as under-cabinet lights, desk lamps, table lamps, reading lamps, etc.

 - Accent lighting – lights used to create a feeling of “atmosphere” such as picture lights, candlelight, wall-mounted sconces, etc.